 - Actionized Adaptation: The film added some relatively mild chase and action scenes in the film's climax, where Kit and her friends chase after and confront Mr. Berk, along with his assistant Frederich and Miss Bond, who turns out to be the ones responsible for the robberies involving hobos.

 - Adaptation Distillation: The film is largely based on an original plot with a few key elements taken from the books.

 - Adapted Out: Charlie and Aunt Millie both function as The Ghost; they're referred to, but you only see Charlie in a photograph in the background.
 Other characters have their significance cut down (Uncle Hendrick and Roger each only have a scene or two) but remain in the story.
 Grace, however, remains, and is the only pet in the historical-to-movie adaptations not to be adapted out.

 - Alternate Continuity: Elements from the main book series are incorporated in the film, but unlike the earlier films that are more or less based on the original source material, this one largely discards the Central Series in favour of an original plot with new characters thrown in.

 - Canon Foreigner: A number of characters, namely Countee, Mr. Berk, Miss May Dooley and Miss Lucinda amongst others, were created exclusively for the movie and are not present in the main book canon.

-- Genre Shift: Kit's movie is mostly a historical drama, but detours into a kid-power mystery adventure with villains not present in the books.
+- Genre Shift: Kit's movie is mostly a historical drama, but detours into a kid-power mystery adventure with side characters and villains not present in the books.